-Hover over a face to display the photo associated with the face.
+Click a face to display the media associated with the face.

 By default, Elements Organizer does not display stacks that contain only a small number of media files or in which all faces are unclear.
-To also view such stacks, clear the Hide Small Stacks checkbox.
+To also view such stacks, deselect Hide small stacks.

-Click a stack to display all the photos in that stack.
-To name all the photos in that stack, click Add Name.
+Click a stack to display the media in that stack.
+To name all the media in that stack, click Add Name.